willcreighton/willcreighton/README.md

 # Developer | Game Designer | Innovator

-Hey there! 👋 I'm Will Creighton, a passionate Developer with a focus on creating efficient, visually stunning experiences and a love for the world of game development.
+Hey there! 👋 I'm Will Creighton, a driven Developer with a focus on creating efficient user-centric experiences, and a love for the world of game development.

 ## About Me